 Fermilab carries out a comprehensive program for training of the next generation of accelerator scientists and engineers.
-Fermilab hosts the U.S. Particle Accelerator School, a national consortium, which holds two sessions a year for undergraduate and graduate students.
-The program also includes the Lee Teng Internship in accelerator science and technology for undergraduate students; a Joint University-Fermilab Accelerator Ph.D. program; the Bardeen Fellowship in accelerator engineering for M.S. and Ph.D. students; and the Peoples Fellowship in accelerator science for post-graduates.
+The program includes hosting the U.S. Particle Accelerator School, a national consortium, which holds two sessions a year for undergraduate and graduate students; the Lee Teng Internship in accelerator science and technology for undergraduate students; a Joint University-Fermilab Accelerator Ph.D. program; the Bardeen Fellowship in accelerator engineering for M.S. and Ph.D. students; and the Peoples Fellowship in accelerator science for post-graduates.
 The new Illinois Accelerator Research Center, to be constructed in 2011 and 2012 with funds from a State of Illinois grant, will significantly enhance the accelerator science education program at Fermilab.